DiegoHerrera1890/Pixhawk-connected-to-Jetson-Tx2-devkit/README.md

 # Running MAVROS with Jetson TX2 and PixHawk 4

 In this post, I'm running MAVROS in the TX2 connected to the Pixhawk 4 with PX4 and QGroundControl.
-First of all, we need to install ROS Melodic from the[ROS official website](http://wiki.ros.org/melodic/Installation/Ubuntu "ROS-Melodic for Ubuntu 18.04")
+First of all, we need to install ROS Melodic from the [ROS official website](http://wiki.ros.org/melodic/Installation/Ubuntu "ROS-Melodic for Ubuntu 18.04")

 ## 1 ROS-Installation: